CY83R-3X71NC710N/CY83R-3X71NC710N/README.md

 - **AP Scholar:** Earned top scores (5 out of 5) on both the **AP US Government** and **AP World History** exams.
 - **Academic Excellence:** Consistently maintained a top ~10 academic rank.
 - **Social and Leadership Experience** I earned compelling Leadership experience during the Robotics Intramural Season and Esports competitions at my school.
 Additionally, I frequently collaborated with classmates and took on leadership roles in group projects, guiding my team to strong academic results.
 Additionally I lead my entire group in Drama Class with missing members to recieve an A on our performance, which was difficult considering the missing team member.
+- **Learning Passion**: My score of over **1 million points** on Khan Academy and various Udemy and LinkedIn Certificates showcases my passion to learning.
 - **Federal Program Distinction:** Excelled in the **FBI TEAM Program**.

 I am an Apex Predator.